Andy Yin

 I grew up in Canberra, Australia.
 I attended the Australian National University (ANU), also in Canberra, where I received a bachelor's degree with a major in mathematics, First Class Honours, and a University Medal.
 My Honours thesis was supervised by Dr. James Tener.

 I also have a side interest in quantum computing.
 During my undergraduate studies, I undertook two research projects in quantum computing under the supervision of Dr. Marcus Doherty at the ANU Research School of Physics.
-In February-July 2022, I worked for Quantum Brilliance, an Australian-German quantum computing hardware company.
+In February-July 2022, I worked for Quantum Brilliance, an Australian-German quantum computing company.